Jack-alope/jcm-site/content/papers/paper_two.md

 ---
-title: A paper with this title.
+title: Translating Gender in Euripides’s Medea
 link: ""
+date: 2021-01-02
 ---

-This is a more in depth summary of this paper.
+A paper looking into the gender dynamics of Euripides’ Medea, especially in regard to the titular character and her place as a woman in a patriarchal world.